 Create versatile page templates, part 1

-Mockup of a product detail page
+Mockup of a service detail page

 See the first guide in this series for an overview of the mockup, and a breakdown of how to meet business requirements with Page Builder.